grammyjs/website/site/docs/plugins/ratelimiter.md

 This schedules the refund and returns immediately.
 Detached failures are contained and can be observed through the `refundError` event.

-::: warning Best effort means best effort
+::: warning Best Effort Means Best Effort
 The process may exit before detached refund work completes.
 Use `await middleware.refund(result)` when restoring capacity is important to the correctness of your operation.
 :::

-## Inspecting limiter state
+## Inspecting Limiter State

 `inspect(ctx)` returns a non-consuming snapshot of the rule for a particular context.